Caltech Home > PMA Home > People > S. George Djorgovski

 Research Areas: Astronomy

-About a half of my time is spent on the development of computational, mostly data-driven science, beyond astronomy proper.
-Broadly speaking, I am interested in the ways in which computational and information technology changes the ways we study and understand the world around us.
-This ongoing revolution is changing all of the science and scholarship, along with nearly every other aspect of modern society.
-As all fields of sciences face the challenges of an exponential growth of data volumes and complexity, and extraction of knowledge and understanding from the data, we are essentially forging new, general tools for the scientific methodology in the 21st century.
+More broadly, I am interested in the ways in which computational and information technology changes the ways we study and understand the world around us.
+This ongoing revolution is changing all of science and scholarship, along with nearly every other aspect of modern society.
+As all fields of science face the challenges of exponential growth of data volumes and complexity, and extraction of knowledge and understanding from the data, we are essentially forging new, general tools for the scientific methodology in the 21st century.
+To this effect, I have been working on the data science methodology transfer between different fields, for example from astronomy and space science to medicine.

 Selected Awards